lce-Cream/Scala_training/readme.md

 # Description
-This application provides a few classes for work with IBM DB2 cloud storage, IBM COS (cloud object storage), local storage, MySQL database and data generation.
+This application provides a few classes for work with IBM DB2 cloud storage, IBM COS, local storage, MySQL and data generation.
-Here you can read data from using various connection types, transform data in dataframes with aggregation, save dataframes to your connections and run it all in spark-submit.
+Here you can read data from using various connection types, transform data in dataframes with aggregation, save dataframes to your connections and run it all in spark-submit, docker or kubernetes.

 # Requirements